matifdev/matif_needs/README.md

 # matif_needs
-FiveM resourced aimed to optimize scripts coded by me.
+FiveM resource made in order to optimize other matif resources.
+This resource is completely standalone.

 # Usage